 - Difficulty receiving or retaining custody of your children

 It is essential to consider these long-term effects on your life and record before choosing to get involved in any drug use.

 Sentencing Alternatives for Cocaine Possession in California

 California has many programs in place to help people charged with drug crimes.
-These are alternatives to incarceration, and many are specifically targeted at first-time offenders.
+These are alternatives to incarceration, and many specifically target first-time offenders.

 Drug courts: Drug courts are located across the state and treat drug offenders.
-They often include terms like traditional probation (community service, counseling, treatment, etc.), but also require regular court check-ins and are generally more intensive.
+They often include terms like traditional probation (community service, counseling, treatment, etc.) but require regular court check-ins and are generally more intensive.

-Deferred judgment: This occurs when you plead guilty to the offense which you are charged with and undergo a period of probation and treatment.
-If you successfully complete the period and remain arrest-free for a set period of time (usually one year), you are released from supervision and the case is dismissed.
+Deferred judgment: This occurs when you plead guilty to the offense to which you are charged and undergo a period of probation and treatment.
+If you successfully complete the period and remain arrest-free for a set period of time, you are released from supervision, and the case is dismissed.

-If you are facing felony related drug charges, speak with a cocaine defense lawyer immediately.
+If you face felony-related drug charges, speak with a cocaine defense lawyer immediately.
+They can explain the possible punishments and jail time for selling cocaine.
 The sooner they can begin researching your circumstances and negotiating with the prosecutor, the sooner you can put this event behind you.

-Our experienced Los Angeles criminal defense lawyers at Simmrin Law Group can provide professional legal support and help you build a case before it’s too late.
+Our experienced Los Angeles criminal defense lawyers at Simmrin Law Group can provide professional legal support and help you build a case before it is too late.
 You can call us or fill out our online contact form to get the assistance you require with a FREE consultation.